Learn About Amtrak's Receive and Discharge Only Stops title card with the Glenview station in the background.

 Conversely, Glenview is a receive-only stop when the westbound Empire Builder is leaving Chicago—so you can get on, but not off.

-This system helps Amtrak efficiently transport people into and out of major cities without turning the train into a commuter service.
+This system enables Amtrak to transport people efficiently into and out of major cities without compromising the train’s primary function as a long-distance service.

 For example, on the Empire Builder, Amtrak bypasses stations like Sturtevant and Milwaukee Airport, even though they’re along the route.
 Why?
 Because these stations are already well-served by regional trains and commuter options.
 If long-distance trains stopped at every busy local station, they’d risk turning into commuter trains—and filling up with short-distance riders, making it harder for long-distance passengers to book seats.